FelixAugenstein/watson-assistant-tutorial/README.md

 <br>
 <h4>Deployment Option 2) Web Chat</h4>
 For this deployment option the Plus Trial, Standard or Plus Plan is required.
-You can generate a code snipped, customize it and put the code wherever you need it.<br>
+Click the "Add Integration" button and choose Web Chat.
+You can customize the UI for your chatbot under "Style", use further features like Home Screen, Live Agent, etc. and generate a code snippet under "Embed", which you can copy and paste.

 <img src="readme_images/web-chat.png" width=250 height="auto">